Steve-Mcl/node-red-contrib-omron-fins/README.md

 ## Data formats and conversion

+NOTES
-NOTE: This node returns a buffer, 16bit signed or 16bit unsigned data only.
-While that may seem restrictive, it was a deliberate design decision to keep the node mean and lean.
+* This node returns a buffer, 16bit signed or 16bit unsigned data for WD addresses only.
+* This node returns a buffer, boolean (true/false) or 1/0 for BIT addresses only.
+While this may seem restrictive, it is a deliberate design decision to keep the node mean and lean.

 ### Read on...